KisKass/EPAM-Python-RD-Lab-Brest/SRS.md

 ___Main scenario:___
 * The user, while in the list of departments mode, presses the "Delete" button in the selected department line;
 * Application displays confirmation dialog “Please confirm delete department?”;
 * The user confirms the removal of the department;
+* The user confirms the removal of employees of this department;
 * Record is deleted from database;
 * If error occurs, then error message displays;
 * If a department record is successfully deleted, a list of departments with no deleted records is displayed and employees with the deleted department are deleted.